hackclub/blot/README.md

 The guides are designed to work like visual coding puzzles, which incrementally bring you through building generative art pieces.

-The [submission rules to get a Blot for a PR are here](https://github.com/hackclub/blot/blob/main/docs/GET_A_BLOT.md). **You must be a teenager (or younger to qualify)** but anyone can make art and make a PR.
+The [submission rules to get a Blot for a PR are here](https://github.com/hackclub/blot/blob/main/docs/GET_A_BLOT.md). **You must be a teenager (or younger) to qualify**, but anyone can make art and make a PR.
 Also...

 # It's all Open Source